 Did you know that if you haven't made the transition to cloud accounting you could be missing out?
-In this short article, we uncover the major drawbacks of using 'traditional' accounting platforms and we highlight the benefits available to your business with Australia's most popular cloud-based accounting platforms.
+In this short article, we uncover the major drawbacks of using 'traditional' accounting platforms and we highlight the benefits available to small business owners with Australia's most popular cloud-based accounting platforms.

-What exactly is cloud accounting and how is it different to traditional accounting software?
+What exactly is cloud based accounting and how is it different to traditional accounting software?

 Whenever you use internet banking and every time you access that data, you’re using the cloud.
 The cloud is a platform to make data and software accessible online anytime, anywhere, from any device.
 There are several key distinctions between cloud accounting and traditional, on-site accounting.
 Cloud accounting software is like traditional, on-premises, or self-install accounting software, only the accounting software is hosted on remote servers, like the SaaS (Software as a Service) business model.

 Data is sent to ‘the cloud’ where it’s processed and then returned to the user.
 All application functions are performed off-site, not on the user’s desktop.
 In cloud computing, users access software applications remotely through the Internet or another network via a cloud application service provider.
 In the cloud, there’s no need to install and run applications over a desktop computer.
 Instead, you pay for the software by monthly subscription.

 What are some of the drawbacks of traditional accounting software?

 - The data in the system isn’t up to date and neither is the software.

 - It only works on one computer and data bounces from place to place.
 For example, on a USB drive.
 This is not secure or reliable.